The Diego Rivera Mural Museum: A Must-See in CDMX’s Historic Centre

 old photo of Diego Rivera with Frida Kahlo

-The Diego Rivera Mural Museum is located on the west side of the Alameda Central, near the Hidalgo Metro Station.
+Location: The Diego Rivera Mural Museum is located on the west side of the Alameda Central, as shown on the map below:

 Leave a comment